StupidStudio/HANDOB.js/README.md

 ## Usage

-This example enables to buttons to write text into a div.
+This example enables two buttons to write text into a div.

 ```html
 <div data-handob-observer="write-observer"></div>